owaismohsin001/Ameer-Virtual-Processor/README.md

 **71 - XOR |** XOR gate that checks for first two value of the stack and pops them of it.

+**72 - ASSERT |** Assert statement that raises assertion error if condition on the top of the stack isn't true and proceeds if it is.

 Hey, btw, assembly for these instructions will be created as soon as I am satisfied with instruction themselves.